- Instructions for Form 2555 - Introductory Material

 You must enter dates in both spaces provided on line 16.
 Don't enter "Continues" in the space for the ending date.

 Enter in this part the total foreign earned income you earned and received (including income constructively received) during the tax year.
-If you are a cash basis taxpayer, include in income on Form 1040, the foreign earned income you received during the tax year regardless of when you earned it.
-(For example, include wages on Form 1040, line 7.)
+If you are a cash basis taxpayer, include in income on Form 1040 or 1040-SR the foreign earned income you received during the tax year regardless of when you earned it.
+(For example, include wages on Form 1040 or 1040-SR, line 1.)

 Foreign earned income for this purpose means wages, salaries, professional fees, and other compensation received for personal services you performed in a foreign country during the period for which you meet the tax home test and either the bona fide residence test or the physical presence test.
 It also includes noncash income (such as a home or car) and allowances or reimbursements.